 A quality menu has a wide and unique variety of entrees and side dishes for breakfast, lunch, and dinner.
 Fresh fruits and vegetables are not necessary for every meal, but the nursing home should provide them frequently.
 Staple goods such as cereal, bread or toast, soups, and other common foods must always be available.

 Every meal should include at least two choices and accommodate those with religious or dietary preferences.
-For example, a vegetarian needs real menu choices, not just a fruit plate instead of the regular entrée.
+For example, a vegetarian needs real menu choices, not just a fruit plate instead of a regular entrée.
 Residents requiring altered textures or thickened fluids should have the same variety available as those on regular diets.
 Limiting thickened fluids to pre-packaged juices and beverages is not acceptable.

 Adequate dining room staffing is essential to allow residents to eat and enjoy their meals.
-Also, kitchen staff needs enough time and help to prepare variety of dishes and safely adjust textures or consistency of foods and liquids when necessary.
+Also, kitchen staff needs enough time and help to prepare a variety of dishes and safely adjust textures or consistency of foods and liquids when necessary.

 A sufficient number of direct-care staff must be on duty during meals to prepare beverages, assist with feeding, transport residents to and from the dining room, and deliver meal trays to residents who prefer to eat in their rooms.
 Residents should never be rushed through their meals or forced to wait for assistance.
 They need to have enough time to eat and enjoy their meals.
 Residents should never be rushed or pressured to eat cold meals due to inadequate staffing.